theoghn/KeyboardMarketV2/ReadMe.md

 This is a Rest API that models a keyboard market.
 Used Spring boot 3 for data handling and Spring security for basic authentication required for admin commands.

 ## Actions performed by a user:
-- Purchases product (updates stock)
+- Purchases product (updates stock - work in progress)
-- Views keyboards
+- Views keyboards available in the catalog
-- Views mousepads
+- Views mousepads available in the catalog
-- Views keycaps
+- Views keycaps available in the catalog
-- Views switches
+- Views switches available in the catalog

 ## Actions performed by the Admin:
 - Adds stock
 - Updates keyboards attributes
 - Updates mousepads attributes
 - Updates keycaps attributes